-Through this submission, we hereby request continued operating expense support of \$50,000 from the City of Stamford for utilities at the Chester Addison Community Center (CACC).
-The costs to operate the building have risen, and the demand from those who use the facility has increased dramatically because of the closing of Yerwood and CTE.
-The Chester Addison Community Center provides programming to 230 area youth including after-school enrichment for elementary and middle school students and specialized programs for teens, adults, and the elderly.
-Our tally of 230 captures those who come to the center multiple times a week but does not include the dozens of people who use the community center on a less-than-weekly basis.
+Through this submission, we hereby request continued operating expense support of \$50,000 from the City of Stamford to help defray our utilities and other operating costs at the Chester Addison Community Center.
+The Chester Addison Community Center provides programming to 230 area youth including after-school enrichment for elementary and middle school students and specialized programs for highrisk teens.
+Those 230 come to the center multiple times a week, and there are dozens of other people who use the community center on a less-than-weekly basis.
 The center is located in the Waterside section of Stamford, in Southwood Square, a mixed income housing development serving 315 households.
 The community center is open Monday to Friday 10am to 8pm, Saturdays 11am to 9pm, and Sundays 1pm to 9pm.
 Our ability to keep the lights on helps the program participants and provides a safe and secure place for parents to leave their children while they work after school and weekends.
 Adults also use the center to attend programs such as Literacy Volunteers, Narcotics Anonymous, and church groups.
 The library we established in the building for youth, teens, and adults is the only library serving this community and contains printed materials in both English and Spanish.